vladimirnani/DjangoCommands/README.md

 You can also run `Django: Custom Command` to access other manage.py commands.
 Try `Django: Help` and you will get full list of commands provided by each application.

+Or you can choose to use `Django: Other Command` to list and run all commands available to `manage.py`

 Currently tested on Windows 7/8, Mac OS, Ubuntu.